BASIC PACKAGE for summer 2019 Santorini Easy Brakes.

 Included in the price:

-– The Cruise, the professional guides lectures while on board,
+– The Cruise and the services of the professional guides on board,

 – Lunch on board (buffet lunch & vegetarian plates available) & Local taxes